DAY 1: Sunday, September 21, 2025

 Simone Schadt, Roche, Switzerland

-Mass Balance Studies: Study Design and Technologies For Unexpected Metabolites
+Matthew Hutzler, Inotiv, USAMass Balance Study Design and Strategies For Addressing Unexpected Metabolites?

-Short Course 4 - Model-informed drug discovery and development for challenging modalities
+Short Course 4 - PBPK and PD modelling to support first-in-human predictions for challenging modalities

 FiH dose predictions for protein degraders with PKPD modelling